 Advice to employers in the context of Brexit

-While it is not yet clear how employers will be affected by changes in immigration law after Brexit, freedom of movement will almost certainly cease to operate in the UK.
-Therefore, the points-based visa sponsorship system which currently applies to non-EEA nationals could also be extended to EEA and Swiss nationals.
-UK employers may wish to take certain steps now which may place them in a better position to adapt to such changes if and when they occur.
+Employers will be affected by changes in immigration law following Brexit, as freedom of movement will cease to operate in the UK.
+After 1 January 2021, the points-based visa sponsorship system which previously applied to non-EEA nationals was also extended to EEA and Swiss nationals and businesses were free to employ EEA and Swiss nationals.
+However, now if any UK business wishes to recruit from outside the UK it must obtain a sponsor licence.
+UK employers may wish to take certain steps now, which may place them in a better position to adapt to such changes now that they have taken effect.

 Call now to speak to an immigration expert on 0203 5245439

-If your business is already a Tier 2 Sponsorship licence holder, and currently employs EEA nationals or plans on doing so, you may wish to review your compliance and ensure the systems put in place operate smoothly and are prepared to deal with a potential increase in the number of employees requiring visa sponsorship.
+If your business is already a sponsor licence holder, and currently recruits from outside the UK or plans on doing so, you may wish to review your compliance and ensure the systems put in place operate smoothly and are prepared to deal with a potential increase in the number of employees requiring visa sponsorship.

 Advice to EEA nationals already employed or residing in the UK

 EEA nationals that were previously working in the UK before 31 December 2020 should have applied for the EU Settlement Scheme before the deadline which took place on 30 June 2021.
 The EU Settlement Scheme granted EU nationals that were previously employed in the UK to continue to live, work or study in the UK after the changes took place.
 Those on the EU Settlement Scheme will be eligible for settled status once they have been in the UK for 5 years.

 If you have not already applied for the EU Settlement Scheme, there may be a chance to apply after the deadline as long as you provide a good reason for not applying before the deadline.
 Contact us for further information.